 The purchase of a nine stop neutral density filter two years ago changed my approach to landscape photography.
 It allowed me to take photos using shutter speeds of one minute or longer and gave me a new way of photographing the sea (I live on the coast at the bottom of New Zealand’s North Island).

-Long exposure photography is very enjoyable and rewarding, and if you haven’t tried it yet then what are you waiting for?
-Here are some reasons you should:
+Long exposure photography is very enjoyable and rewarding, and if you haven’t tried it yet, what are you waiting for?

 2. Longer exposures help you appreciate the beauty of the landscape.
 One of the things I like about it is the natural slowness of the process.
 It gives me time to slow down and enjoy the beauty of the landscape and the light.